lucarossi9/statistical_computation_4/index.md

 As we can see, we obtain an improvement in the accuracies for pc3 and H9 datasets. **Overall the model seems to work even better than the Cyclum**.
 Indeed we gain almost $$0.01$$ of accuracy in the first dataset and $$0.036$$ in H9 dataset even if we loose $$0.16$$ of accuracy in the mb dataset.

-The histogram below presents the predicted pseudo times for pc3 dataset.
+The histogram below presents the distribution of predicted pseudo times for pc3 dataset using GPLVM.
 We coloured the distribution to make clear which are the real phases of the cells.
 GPLVM was the model that best fit the pc3 dataset.

 | ![histogram of predicted times for pc3](assets/images/Pc3_hist.png) |